ben-manes/gradle-versions-plugin/CONTRIBUTING.md

 - Beyond that, match the file you are editing: Kotlin sources carry no license header, comments are rare and explain only what the code cannot, and a README snippet is added in both Kotlin and Groovy.
+- Add a command line option, with `@Option`, to every task property a build author sets to configure the report or where it is written, so that a single run can change it without an edit to the build script.
+A property configured with a predicate has no option, since no command line can express the logic.
+  The system properties named after `revision`, `gradleReleaseChannel`, `outputFormatter`, `outputDir` and `reportfileName` predate the options and remain for compatibility; where more than one is set, the option is the one that applies, and no system property is added for a new property.
+- Gradle applies a command line option by calling a setter on the task.
+Have that setter assign a separate field, not the field assigned from a build script, and read them in order: the command line value first, then the system property if there is one, then the configured value.
+Assigning the same field fails three ways.
+A system property is read before the configured value, so the value from `-Drevision` would be used instead of the one from `--revision`.
+The configured value is read from the nearest project up the hierarchy where one is set, so an option given on the root task would not apply to a subproject that sets its own.
+And a `taskGraph.whenReady` or `doFirst` block assigns the property after Gradle has applied the options, overwriting the value from the command line.
+- An option applies only within the build it is invoked in.
+In a report that merges an included build, that build's rows are resolved from that build's own configuration, so they are unaffected by an option; document any behavior that differs between the two in the README's [Composite builds](README.md#composite-builds) section.
 - A change that an existing build has to react to, such as different report output or a behavior that is now off by default, also gets a subsection in the README's